 What is an effective PowerPoint presentation?

-This is the second of three lessons about Using Visual Aids.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of three chapters about Using Visual Aids.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Provide seven rules for creating effective PowerPoint presentations

 – Use examples and slides to clarify these rules for the reader

 – Introduce the concept of body language, delivery strategies and presentation language

 video and audio texts